jeppa1/jeppa1/README.md

 - 👀 I’m interested in learn dev
 - 🌱 I’m currently learning phyton for beginners
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me @jeppaxx on instagrma
+- 📫 How to reach me @jeppaxx on instagram

 <!---
 jeppa1/jeppa1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.